New EEG Research on Autism: What It Means for Your Child

 - Compassionate, experienced staff who understand autism from every angle

-Call us today at 214-225-1657 to schedule a consultation and find out how MeRT, guided by EEG and genetics, could help your child thrive.
+Call us today at 214-225-1657 to schedule a consultation and find out how MeRT, guided by EEG data and clinical evaluation, could help your child thrive.

 Call our New Patient Coordinator at